1p4pk/panzerknacker/README.md

-# panzerknacker
+# Team panzerknacker
-DDM Assignment Jonathan Schneider und Leon Papke
+DDM Assignment by Jonathan Schneider and Leon Papke